giffnyc/MMSpreadsheetView/README.md

 * Hide a tab bar when rotating to landscape on a "Compact Vertical" device (and reshow it later)
 * Added a completely new Example Project (Example2 folder) which puts the spreadsheet in a nav controller in a tab view and demos all the new features
 * New Demo is Universal (can be used on phone or iPad)
+* Reconcile scroller if it was at the bottom then rotated.

+Note that the original authors present a caveat on performance.
+Really, the performance of this class will depend on the base performance of UICollectionView - there is nothing out of the ordinary about what the class does otherwise.

 ---